AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-module-with-ai.md

    Right click on a black area of the scenario editor, then select **Generate with AI**.
 1. Enter a text prompt into the box.

-   For tips on prompts, see [] in this article.
+   For tips on prompts, see [Tips for creating text prompts](#tips-for-creating-text-prompts) in this article.

 1. (Conditional) If the module is not attached to your scenario, drag it into place.